wodby/docs/docs/stacks/html/index.md

     - Added new latest version 1.16
     - Updated to 1.15.12
     - Pagespeed version no longer shown in headers https://github.com/wodby/nginx/issues/32
-- Base OS Alpine Linux updated to 3.9.4 for Nginx and Apache
+- Alpine Linux updated to 3.9.4 for Nginx and Apache

 ### 0.2.12